Coleraine dispute Linfield winner

 However, Coleraine players surrounded referee Marshall as they felt the ball had struck him just before it fell into Fallon's path, with home midfielder Stephen Lowry unable to prevent the ball reaching Fallon with the referee in close proximity.

 There was a delay before the game kicked off again.
-When it did.
-Oran Kearney's men had a number of chances to equalise, hitting the top of the crossbar from a corner before Matthew Shevlin was unable to convert two good chances.
+When it did, Oran Kearney's men had a number of chances to equalise, hitting the top of the crossbar from a corner before Matthew Shevlin was unable to convert two good opportunities.

 Healy's men held on for all three points to end the Bannsiders' long unbeaten home run and stay on the coat-tails of leaders Cliftonville.